Counting with the quantum alternating operator ansatz: Variational quantum counting

 \section{Variational quantum counting}

-The main innovation we introduce in this work is the use of the output state $\ket{\psi(\vec\beta,\vec\gamma)}$ of a QAOA circuit, as expressed in Eq.~\eqref{eq:final-state}, as the generator component of the JVV self-reduction.
-The result is a variational quantum algorithm for counting.
+The main innovation we introduce in this work is the use of the output state $\ket{\psi(\vec\beta,\vec\gamma)}$ of a QAOA circuit, expressed in Eq.~\eqref{eq:final-state}, as the generator component of the JVV self-reduction.
+The result is a variational quantum algorithm for approximate counting.

-The discussion in this section will be restricted to the GM-QAOA variant, which, as mentioned in Sec.~\ref{sec:qaoa}, guarantees that solution amplitudes in $\ket{\psi(\vec\beta,\vec\gamma)}$ are exactly equal.
+Although this algorithm can be implemented with different QAOA variants, we restrict the analysis in this section to GM-QAOA in order to establish theoretical guarantees on sample complexity.
+As mentioned in Sec.~\ref{sec:qaoa}, GM-QAOA ensures that all solution amplitudes in $\ket{\psi(\vec\beta,\vec\gamma)}$ are exactly equal.
 Thus, whenever the outcome of a measurement of the qubits in the computational basis is a solution, then it is sampled uniformly at random from the solution set.
-In terms of the nonuniformity defined in Eq.~\ref{eq:nonuniformity}, we therefore have $\eta=0$.
+In terms of the nonuniformity defined in Eq.~\eqref{eq:nonuniformity}, we therefore have $\eta=0$.
 The critical figure of merit for the efficacy of sampling from $\ket{\psi(\vec\beta,\vec\gamma)}$ is hence the success rate of GM-QAOA, that is, the probability that the measurement outcome is a solution, which we can define as

 where $\hat{\cal P}_{\cal G}$ is a projector to the solution space $\cal G$ (i.e., the ground space of the Ising model representing the problem) given by

 With this definition, the performance of different sampling-based algorithms for counting can be parameterized on equal footing using the sampling success rate $r$, the multiplicative error $\varepsilon$, and the confidence $1-\delta$.
 This characterization extends to classical algorithms employing a generator that fails to produce a solution at a rate of $1-r$.